Drinking Fluids is Absolutely Essential.

 We all need to ensure our bodies are properly hydrated to stay in good health.
 Fluids from beverages and foods make up our body's primary source of water, which is needed to control body temperature and transport oxygen and other essential nutrients to our cells.
 In just leading our daily lives, we are constantly losing water through breathing, perspiring and through urine.
 We need to replace these fluids to stay hydrated and healthy.

-The beverage industry provides multiple beverage options to meet our bodies' hydration needs, such as bottled water, 100 percent juice, sports drinks and ready-to-drink teas, among others.
+The beverage industry provides multiple beverage options to meet our bodies' hydration needs, such as bottled water, 100 percent juice, sports drinks, ready-to-drink teas and soft drinks.
+In fact, water is the predominant ingredient in carbonated soft drinks.
+Regular soft drinks are made up of 90 percent water and diet soft drinks with zero calories are 99 percent water.

 How much fluid do we need to stay hydrated?